wp-plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==
+= 2.1.4 =
+* Added action links to "Installed plugins" overview
+* Fixed md5 checksum error caused by testmode
+* Fixed problem with coupons not working properly on subscriptions
+* Fixed problem with lagging the use of payment_complete() on successful payments

 = 2.1.3 =
 * Added i18n support, current supported languages: en_UK, da_DK